 Bagging: Bagging is also called bootstrap aggregating.
 In this method, each tree is grown on a new sample, created by randomly sampling the original dataset with replacement until you have a dataset the size of the original.

 The outputs of the models are combined by voting, which is a form of aggregation.
-Each tree in a classification decision forest outputs an unnormalized frequency histogram of labels.
-The aggregation is to sum these histograms and normalize to get the "probabilities" for each label.
+Each tree in a classification decision forest outputs an un-normalised frequency histogram of labels.
+The aggregation is to sum these histograms and normalise to get the “probabilities” for each label.
 In this manner, the trees that have high prediction confidence will have a greater weight in the final decision of the ensemble.

 For more information, see the Wikipedia entry for Bootstrap aggregating.

 Replicate: In replication, each tree is trained on exactly the same input data.
 The determination of which split predicate is used for each tree node remains random and the trees will be diverse.

 For more information about the training process with the Replicate option, see the papers listed in the Technical Notes section.